 The Mission Statement of Duquesne University emphasizes a profound concern for moral and spiritual values.
-This concern is underscored in the Sexual Violence Policy which serves to protect the right of each member of the University community from sexual violence.
+This concern is underscored in the Sexual Violence and Relationship Violence Policy which serves to protect the right of each member of the University community from sexual violence and relationship violence.
+Sexual violence and relationship violence are violations of the Student Code (students) and The Administrative Policies (Faculty and Staff).
 All students are responsible for their own actions and are expected to maintain high standards of moral and ethical behavior as well as to comply with local, state, and federal laws.
-Sexual violence is a violation of the Student Code involving physical contact of a sexual nature which is against one’s will or without one’s consent.
+Sexual violence is a violation of the Student Code.
+Sexual violence involves the physical contact of a sexual nature which is against one’s will or without one’s consent.
 This includes, but is not limited to:

 - nonconsensual sexual intercourse or penetration (vaginal, oral, or anal) by any means;